 Well, the time has changed and the continuous development of technology over the years has made it possible to implement remote work on a large scale.

 Looking for the best software to manage your projects and distributed teams?
 Sign up for ProoHub today!

-According to a study conducted by FlexJobs and Global Workplace Analytics, the US alone has witnessed a steep growth of remote work between 2007 and 2017 that stands at 91%.
+According to a study conducted by FlexJobs and Global Workplace Analytics, the US alone witnessed a steep growth of remote work between 2007 and 2017 which stands at 91%.

-Moreover, the survey lead by AND CO and Remote Year revealed that 55% of participants were full-time remote workers while 43% were partially remote.
+Moreover, the survey led by AND CO and Remote Year revealed that 55% of participants were full-time remote workers while 43% were partially remote.

 Now, whether you are a business owner or a working individual, it is crucial to know the latest trends that will let you take a look into the future of remote work.